-Backup to S3 Store your backups in Amazon S3 or any object storage system that supports the S3 protocol.
+Backup to S3 or GCS Store your backups in Amazon S3, any object storage system that supports the S3 protocol, or GCS.
 The PostgreSQL Operator can backup, restore, and create new clusters from these backups.

-Multi-Namespace Support You can control how the PostgreSQL Operator leverages Kubernetes Namespaces with several different deployment models:
+Multi-Namespace Support You can control how PGO, the Postgres Operator, leverages Kubernetes Namespaces with several different deployment models:

-- $\bullet\,$ Deploy the PostgreSQL Operator and all PostgreSQL clusters to the same namespace - Deploy the PostgreSQL Operator to one namespaces, and all PostgreSQL clusters to a different namespace - Deploy the PostgreSQL Operator to one namespace, and have your PostgreSQL clusters managed acrossed multiple namespaces - Dynamically add and remove namespaces managed by the PostgreSQL Operator using the pgo create namespace and pgo delete namespace commands
+- Deploy PGO and all PostgreSQL clusters to the same namespace - Deploy PGO to one namespaces, and all PostgreSQL clusters to a different namespace - Deploy PGO to one namespace, and have your PostgreSQL clusters managed across multiple namespaces - Dynamically add and remove namespaces managed by the PostgreSQL Operator using the pgo client to run pgo create namespace and pgo delete namespace

-Full Customizability The Crunchy PostgreSQL Operator makes it easy to get your own PostgreSQL-as-a-Service up and running on Kubernetes-enabled platforms, but we know that there are further customizations that you can make.
-As such, the Crunchy PostgreSQL Operator allows you to further customize your deployments, including:
+Full Customizability The Postgres Operator (PGO) makes it easy to get Postgres up and running on Kubernetes-enabled platforms, but we know that there are further customizations that you can make.
+As such, PGO allows you to further customize your deployments, including: